mout/mout/doc/object.md

 It will check for keys and values to be the same for the two objects, also recursing inside of the objects that are contained by each object.
 All objects must include all the property names of and have the same values as the corresponding object it is being checked against.
+It will only check each object's own properties.

 If the either of the values are not objects, it will be checked using the `===` operator.